-This oddly titled movie is an inverted mystery about a husband who comes up with a seemingly full-proof method to bump off his wife.
+This oddly titled movie is an inverted mystery about a husband who comes up with a seemingly fool-proof method to bump off his wife.
 As such we know the identity of the villain right from the start, though there is plenty of mystery here as well as suspense as we see the narrative unravel (in both senses).
 Perversely of course we always maintain a little bit of respect for such characters, secretly rooting for them no matter how callous and brutal because we admire the ingenuity of their plan and hate to see it go awry after watching all their efforts to make it succeed.
 Seen today what the film most resembles of course is an episode of Columbo.
 Like that classic TV show, we open with a wordless 5-minute pre-credit sequence in which Paul Decker (German film star Peter Van Eyck) makes detailed preparations inside the sitting room of his wife’s villa.
 Sealing its doors and windows, he is in fact in the final stages of perpetrating an elaborate locked room murder.
 Right from the start we know that the methodical Decker is ruthless, cruel and coldly calculating – which he proves again and again as in the course of this film attempts to get away with the perfect murder – not just once but three times!

 This review is offered as part of the Tuesday’s Overlooked Film meme hosted by Todd Mason over at his Sweet Freedom blog and you should head over there to see the many other fascinating titles that have been selected.